 Located deep within the face, on the inner surface of the mandible.
-The lateral pyterygoids opens the jaw and the medial pyterygoids elevates and moves jaw forward.
+The lateral pyterygoids open the jaw and the medial pyterygoids elevates and moves jaw forward.

-Becoming familiar with these muscles will help to understand the mechanisms that lead to the pain caused by jaw tension.
-Start by opening and closing mouth while using fingers to feel around the TMJ area, about an inch in front of the ears, you will feel the skin divot as the mouth opens and closes.
+Start by opening and closing mouth while using fingers to feel around the TMJ area, about an inch in front of the ears.
+You will feel the skin divot as the mouth opens and closes.
 From there, the masseter can be easily found by placing fingers on lower, most square part of jaw and clenching.
 The temporalis can be felt by placing hands on the temples and clenching.
-The pyterygoids are found inside the mouth, back near molars where jaw opens and closes and can feel like thick rubberbands.
+The pyterygoids are found inside the mouth, back near molars where jaw opens and closes and can feel like thick rubber bands.

 Headaches from TMJ disorder tend to be dull, achy and run right up the side of the head.
 This can also induce tightness throughout the entire scalp.
-Relaxing the 2 main players of a tense jaw, masseter and temporalis, will certainly bring relief.
-It helps tremendously to stay conscious of these muscles in order to prevent the pain to start with and I’m sharing the following tips below to do just that.
+Relaxing the 2 main players of a tense jaw, masseter and temporalis will bring relief.

-Absolutely easier said then done.
 Teeth grinding and jaw clenching are a manifestation of stress and tension.
-Everyday life isn’t going anywhere, there will always be stressors we cannot prevent but balancing through these times is totally up to us.
-Be it mediation, exercise, yoga, the key is utilizing these tools to manage and prevent the stress from manifesting as physical pain to begin with.
+Everyday life isn’t going anywhere, there will always be stressors we cannot prevent but learning to manage stress our stress is up to us.
+Be it mediation, exercise, yoga, the key is utilizing these tools to manage and prevent the stress from manifesting as physical pain.